usa0ri/OMELET/README.md

 ### @simKineticModel

 A MATLAB class to generate datasets (metabolites, enzymes, and metabolic fluxes) in several conditions from the yeast kinetic model as input data for OMELET. `makeRstanInput` method in `@simKineticModel` class loads `make_input_OMELET/S_OMELETyeast.csv`.
+The input data used in Uematsu et al. is `OMELET_rstan/input_OMELETyeast_sample`.